 Steps to copy and paste an image (text or any file) on Mac:

-- Select the file in Finder or text in your document that you want to copy.
+- Place your cursor on the file in Finder or select text in your document that you want to copy.

 - Right-click on it (use your mouse, trackpad, or hold and press the Control key until it clicks.)